danielnelson35/CPSC455Project/README.md

 Project Task Requirements

 ○ minimal requirements (will definitely complete)

-✅ use API calls to a website to get recipe (https://developer.edamam.com/edamam-recipe-api) ✅ Skip a recipe
+✅ use API calls to a website to get recipe (https://developer.edamam.com/edamam-recipe-api)

+✅ Skip a recipe

 ✅ Store favoured recipes

 ✅ User profile - with just their favoured recipes

 ✅ Recommend a recipe from favoured recipes

-○ "standard" requirements (will most likely complete) ✅ Setting up the webpage to take user input (add ingredients and it will output a recipe based on those ingredients) ✅ Enter ingredients and filter based on that
+○ "standard" requirements (will most likely complete)

+✅ Setting up the webpage to take user input (add ingredients and it will output a recipe based on those ingredients)

+✅ Enter ingredients and filter based on that

 ✅ Exclude allergies

 ✅ User profile - with ingredients, recipes

 ✅ Make their own recipes and store that in their favoured recipes

 ○ stretch requirements (plan to complete at least 1!)

 ❌  use chatGPT for recipes on the internet

 ❌  Remind user of soon-to-expire ingredients

 ❌  Automate reduction of ingredients (user profile)

 Tech

-Unit 1 - HTML, CSS, JS
+Unit 1 - HTML, CSS, JS - These 3

 Unit 2 - React/Redux